Antonio Brown: Business

 Since February 2022, Brown has been the president of Kanye West's sports fashion line which is part of West's creative content company Donda Sports.

 Personal life

 Brown is the father of five sons and two daughters.
 He has three sons and a daughter with Chelsie Kyriss and three other children by three other women.

 In September 2019, Brown re-enrolled for online classes at his alma mater, Central Michigan University.
 During his first month of class, Brown was the target of ridicule after he asked his 6.2 million Twitter followers for help proofreading an English paper, which was due that evening, in a tweet with several spelling and grammar errors.
 In December 2023, Brown announced on his X account that he had graduated from Central Michigan.

-Brown is the cousin of Kansas City Chiefs wide receiver Marquise Brown, who was drafted in 2019, as well as former wide receiver Kenbrell Thompkins.
+Brown is the cousin of Philadelphia Eagles wide receiver Marquise Brown, who was drafted in 2019, as well as former wide receiver Kenbrell Thompkins.

 Brown endorsed the Donald Trump 2024 presidential campaign on October 20, 2024.